 The Strategic Doing Institute oversees and administers the certification process.
 Through the spring of 2020, candidates worked individually with their mentors.
 Beginning in June 2020, certification is earned through completing a 10-week online course with at least an 80% score on quizzes and assignments (see course listings to find a session).
 Certified Workshop Leaders receive a digital credential to put on social media, websites, etc., and are listed here.
 Certification lasts for two years and can be renewed.

-A Certified Workshop Leader is able to:
+Certified Strategic Doing Workshop Leaders are able to:

 - create and maintain a “safe space” in which participants can have a deep, focused conversation